-■ When removing a control and switching unit or a network interface unit, use care because it might be very hot.
+■ When removing a basic control unit or a network interface unit, use care because it might be very hot.

-The components in a control and switching unit and a network interface unit might be very hot.
+The components in a basic control unit and a network interface unit might be very hot.
 Do not touch any components with your hands.
 Doing so could result in burns.